Home Warranty vs Saving Money: Which Strategy Saves You More?

 If you're buying a home, ask the seller to include a one-year home warranty in the purchase agreement.
 It costs them little and buys you time to build your own repair fund.
 Learn more about negotiating warranty coverage when buying a house.

-It's also worth understanding the difference between a home warranty and homeowners insurance — both serve different purposes and neither replaces the other.
+It's also worth understanding the difference between a home warranty and homeowners insurance, since both serve different purposes and neither replaces the other.

 Frequently Asked Questions

 It depends on your home's age and your current savings.
-For homeowners with older homes (10+ years) and limited emergency funds, a warranty can provide valuable protection against costly breakdowns.
-However, for those with newer homes or a well-funded repair account ($8,000+), self-insuring is typically the more cost-effective long-term strategy.
+For homeowners with older homes (10+ years) and limited emergency funds, a warranty can provide valuable protection against costly breakdowns like a $10,000+ HVAC replacement.
+However, for those with newer homes or a well-funded repair account ($10,000+), self-insuring through a high-yield savings account earning 4% APY is typically the more cost-effective long-term strategy.
 Run the break-even math for your specific situation before committing to a plan.

 What percentage of home warranty claims get denied?

-Surveys suggest roughly 4% of claims are formally denied, but nearly half of claimants report some level of dissatisfaction — including partial coverage and unexpected exclusions.
-The most common denial reasons include preexisting conditions (~29% of denials), items not listed in the plan (~29%), repairs exceeding coverage caps (~20%), and lack of documented maintenance (~13%).
+A 2026 This Old House survey found that about 4% of home warranty claims were denied and another 6% were still pending, though nearly half of claimants report some level of dissatisfaction including partial coverage and unexpected exclusions.
+The most common denial reasons in 2026 were preexisting conditions (~29%), items not covered under the plan (~29%), repair costs exceeding coverage limits (~20%), and lack of maintenance (~13%).
 Always read the fine print before assuming a repair will be covered.

 How much should I save in a home repair emergency fund?

-Most financial experts recommend saving 1% to 3% of your home's value annually.
+Most homeowners should budget 1% to 3% of their home's value per year for maintenance.
 On a $350,000 home, that's $3,500 to $10,500 per year.
 Start with a goal of at least $5,000 as an initial emergency cushion, then build from there.
-Keep the fund in a high-yield savings account so your money earns interest instead of sitting idle.
+Keep the fund in a high-yield savings account so your money earns interest (currently around 4% APY) instead of sitting idle.

 What home repairs are most likely to break the bank?

-The most expensive home repairs include full HVAC replacements ($5,000–$8,300), roof replacements ($5,700–$13,223), and foundation repairs ($5,100–$23,000).
-Plumbing failures, water heater issues, and mold remediation are also common and can easily run into the thousands.
-Planning for these scenarios — whether through a warranty or an emergency fund — is a critical part of responsible homeownership.
+The most expensive home repairs in 2026 include full HVAC replacements ($10,000 to $14,000), roof replacements ($5,800 to $13,000), and foundation repair ($4,000 to $30,000).
+Sewer line replacements, major plumbing failures, and mold remediation can also easily run into the thousands.
+Planning for these scenarios, whether through a warranty or an emergency fund, is a critical part of responsible homeownership.

 Absolutely, and it's often the smartest short-term move.
 Many homeowners use a warranty as a bridge while they're building up their emergency fund, then drop the warranty once they've accumulated enough savings to self-insure.
 This hybrid approach keeps you protected without locking you into permanent premium payments.
 Just be sure to redirect those former premium dollars into your repair savings account once you cancel.